MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 # Load .env file and set up your token
 load_dotenv()
 token = os.getenv('ENOLA_TOKEN')

+# Define the variable user_input and assign the user message input
+user_input = "What car offers good performance for a low cost?"

 # Initialize the tracking object
 monitor = Tracking(